istio/tools/metrics/README.md

 ## Setup

-Ensure you have all dependencies with `pip3 install -r runner/requirements.txt`.
+Ensure you have all dependencies with `pip3 install -r requirements.txt`.

 ## Running Tests